-"I don't know, Daddy," Courtney again replied.
+"I don't know, Daddy," she said.

 Preparing for a garage sale at our house, my wife and I decided to put out a wall mirror we'd received as a wedding gift.
 Because of its garish aqua colored metal frame we just couldn't find a room in our house where it looked good.